Multi-fidelity Gaussian process regression for noisy outputs and non-nested experimental designs: a comparison between the recursive and non-recursive formulations: Numerical applications

+The main results are as follows.
+The two MFGP formulations yield almost identical results for every UQ metric as shown by figures \ref{fig:Errors_Park}, \ref{fig:IAE_CI_Park}, \ref{fig:IAE_PI_Park}, \ref{fig:WCI_Park} and \ref{fig:WPI_Park}.
+As in the previous test case, the main difference lies in the training times.
+According to Figure \ref{fig:times_Park}, the R-MFGP and NR-MFGP yield similar training times for $N_L=150$.
+However, as $N_L$ increases, the difference between the two models also increases in favor of the R-MFGP.
+For $N_L=600$, we observe that the R-MFGP is around $5$ times faster than the NR-MFGP when comparing their median training times. \\

-Nevertheless, we observe once again this over-performance in favor of the HF-only-GP for the IAE, seen in the high noise case in the previous application.
-We propose the following explanation: the LF-GP approximates well the LF target function thanks to the numerous LF data samples available.
-Since the AR(1) relation between the HF-GP and the LF-GP in the MF model is close to the true relation between the LF and HF target functions in these cases, it means that the mean function of the MF-GP is much more informative than the a priori mean of the HF-only-GP.
-This is relevant for achieving lower error values with scarce HF data, however, this also makes it seemingly harder for the MF-GP model to correctly estimate the kernel-noise compromise as the variability in the HF data is already well explained by its mean function.
-In other words, the HF-only-GP has much more leeway regarding the kernel and noise parameters estimation since its a priori mean (a constant value in both applications) is insufficient to explain most of the variability in the HF data.
-Unfortunately, increasing $N_L$ does not seem to help the MF model in that regard.
-This would imply, in general, that if the computational budget is high enough, i.e., the user has a lot of available observations of the HF code, it would be preferable in terms of reliability to use a simple GP model, but only if it yields an error value comparable to the one of the MF-GP.
-The added value of the MF model is especially apparent when few HF samples are given, or in other words, when the budget is limited.\\
+As shown in Figure \ref{fig:Errors_Park}, the MFGP models outperform the HF-only-GP in terms of $1-Q^2$ values when $N_H$ is low, but this difference in performance becomes insignificant when $N_H$ takes higher values.
+Increasing $N_L$ from $150$ to $600$ offers a slight improvement, but it is not as impactful as increasing $N_H$.
+Regarding UQ, Figure \ref{fig:IAE_CI_Park} shows that in terms of $\text{IAE}_{\text{CI}}$, the three models give similar results, but the HF-only-GP clearly outperforms the MFGP models on the $\text{IAE}_{\text{PI}}$ metric, as shown in Figure \ref{fig:IAE_PI_Park}.
+We propose the following explanation: the LFGP approximates well the LF target function thanks to the numerous LF data samples available.
+Since the AR(1) relation between the HFGP and the LFGP in the MF models is close to the true relation between the LF and HF target functions, it suggests that the mean function of the MFGP is more informative than the a priori mean of the HF-only-GP.
+This is relevant for achieving lower error values with scarce HF data, however, this also makes it seemingly harder for the MFGP models to correctly estimate the kernel-noise compromise as the variability in the HF data is already well explained by their mean function.
+In other words, the HF-only-GP has much more leeway regarding the kernel and noise parameters estimation since its a priori mean (a constant value in this application) is insufficient to explain most of the variability in the HF data.
+Increasing $N_L$ does not seem to help the MF model in that regard.
+This would imply, in general, that if the computational budget is high enough, i.e., the user has a lot of available observations of the HF code, it would be preferable in terms of reliability to use a simple GP model, but only if it yields an error value comparable to the one of the MFGP.
+The added value of the MF models is especially apparent when few HF samples are given, or in other words, when the budget is limited. \\